-- 45. There is a limit on what travel an employer can take into account in calculating additional transport costs. - 46.
+- 44. There is a limit on what travel an employer can take into account in calculating additional transport costs. - 45.
 An employer should not take into account the costs of travelling any distance over 70 kilometres in 1 day in calculating additional transport costs.
-This means that, to the

-- extent that the allowance is exempt because it is for additional transport costs, the exemption is limited to the costs for travelling up to 70 kilometres in 1 day. - 47.
-However, in special circumstances, an employer does include the costs of travelling any distance over 70 kilometres in 1 day in calculating additional transport costs. - 48.
+This means that, to the extent that the allowance is exempt because it is for additional transport costs, the exemption is limited to the costs for travelling up to 70 kilometres in 1 day. - 46.
+However, in special circumstances, an employer does include the costs of travelling any distance over 70 kilometres in 1 day in calculating additional transport costs. - 47.
 The phrase "except in special circumstances" means that those circumstances are set apart from the usual case.
-It covers exceptional, abnormal or unusual but not extraordinary or unique cases. - 49.
-It is important to understand that the simple fact that an employee has to travel more than 70 kilometres between work and home is not a "special circumstance" (Example 12). - 50.
-Given the obligation is on the employer to assess whether there are special circumstances justifying exempting additional transport costs for distances over 70 kilometres per day, the employer needs to be able to demonstrate that the circumstances meet the statutory test of "special circumstances" (Example 13). - 51.
+It covers exceptional, abnormal or unusual and is not limited to extraordinary or unique cases. - 48.
+It is important to understand that the simple fact that an employee has to travel more than 70 kilometres between work and home is not a "special circumstance" (Example 14). - 49.
+Given the obligation is on the employer to assess whether there are special circumstances justifying exempting additional transport costs for distances over 70 kilometres per day, the employer needs to be able to demonstrate that the circumstances meet the statutory test of "special circumstances" (Example 15). - 50.
 The special circumstances must arise from the location of the workplace rather than where the employee chooses to live.